 Along with your work tasks and career goals, you probably have another list entitled “Stuff to do when I have time.”
 It might include organizing the garage, reading that business book all your friends rave about, or finally editing your about page.

 Get real with yourself.
 Which of those are you actually going to do in the next month?
 Likely, if it’s been on your list for more than 6 months, it’s really not that important.
 Cross if off.
 If it’s important, put it on your calendar and commit to getting it done.
 Those lingering to-do’s are huge energy drains.

-Deciding not to do things doesn’t just save your sanity and your energy, it also helps you keep a clear mind.
+Deciding not to do things doesn’t just save your mental and emotional well-being and your energy, it also helps you keep a clear mind.
 An impossible-to-achieve to-do list clutters your brain and your creativity.
 If it’s not going to happen, cross if off the list.
 Stick with what matters, and skip the rest.

 Rule #5: Cut Yourself Slack When You Fall into Old Habits

 Even though I’ve become practiced at these techniques, I can slip into old patterns.
 When I do, I don’t berate myself for it.
 That would only make things worse!
 Instead, I notice the habit and change it.
 Right then.

 I get back on track and remember that we’re all always learning.
 And that’s okay.

 As you learn to work smarter, know that it’s okay if you slip up.
 When you notice it, refocus on how you want to work and get yourself back on track.
 No drama necessary.

 Are you ready to work less and get more done?

 How much are you actually working?
 Is that more than you want to work?